Best Lightweight Hiking Shoes 2025

 > KEEN.DRY waterproof breathable membrane

-> Cleansport NXT coating for natural odor control
+> ECO natural odor control

 > Dual-density EVA footbeds for comfort